groonga/groonga/doc/source/install/centos.rst

 Install groonga-munin-plugins package::

-  % sudo yum install -y groonga-munin-plugins
+  % sudo yum install -y --enablerepo=epel groonga-munin-plugins

 There is a package that provides MySQL compatible normalizer as a Groonga plugin.